 China Evergrande to raise US$2 billion in pre-IPO for property, car marketplace unit

-China Evergrande Group on Monday said it will sell 10per cent of its online real estate and automobile marketplace, Fangchebao (FCB), to 17 investors for HKUS$16.35 billion (US$2.10 billion), in a fundraising ahead of the unit's initial public offering (IPO).

-HONG KONG: China Evergrande Group on Monday said it will sell 10per cent of its online real estate and automobile marketplace, Fangchebao (FCB), to 17 investors for HKUS$16.35 billion (US$2.10 billion), in a fundraising ahead of the unit's initial public offering (IPO).
+HONG KONG: China Evergrande Group on Monday said it will sell 10 per cent of its online real estate and automobile marketplace, Fangchebao (FCB), to 17 investors for HK$16.35 billion (US$2.10 billion), in a fundraising ahead of the unit's initial public offering (IPO).

 FCB, with a pre-financing valuation of over 150 billion yuan (US$22.92 billion), could list on the Nasdaq or other suitable stock exchange, Evergrande said in a bourse filing.